palewire/first-python-notebook/docs/pipenv/index.rst

 Pipfile.lock has a more complicated, nested structure that specifies the exact version of your project's direct dependencies along with all their sub-dependencies.

-Now that yolk is installed, we can execute it inside our environment using pipenv's run command.
+Now that yolk is installed, we can execute it inside our environment using Pipenv's run command.
 Let's use its simple command for listing all of our currently installed tools.

 .. code-block:: bash